hxr6344/IGME230/230-project-1-content.md

 Move Down - Down Arrow Key, S

-## Teaching the game/New user experience aka "Onboarding"
+### Teaching the game/New user experience aka "Onboarding"

-How is the player taught how to play the game?
-Is this integrated into the gameplay, are there separate instructional scenes, a tutorial, or some combination?
-Is it obvious to the player how to play the game?
-See Cascading Information Theory on the SCVNGR game mechanics page.
+There are separate instructional scenes, with a tutorial for movement and bomb dropping

-Player learning
+### Player learning

 Explain some of what the player needs to learn to beat the game.
 Be specific and cite actual powerups, combos, and strategies.
 Here we are talking about depth - which is simply (according to Extra Credits) "the number of emergent experientially different possibilities (or meaningful choices) that come out of one ruleset."